Forms of almost homogeneous varieties over perfect fields: Real forms of complex almost homogeneous SL2 -threefolds

 Now if $H=E_n$ then the result follows from Corollary~\ref{cor:structures on minimal models E cases}, and if $H=D_n$ then the result follows from Corollary~\ref{cor:structures on minimal models D cases}.

-\begin{remark} Using the same techniques, it is certainly possible, with our approach, to determine also the real forms of the minimal smooth completions when $H$ is conjugate to $A_n$.
-However, in this case the group $\Aut_{\C}^{G}(G/H)$ is infinite (see Lemma~\ref{lem:N(H)/H}) and, for each $n \geq 1$, there are between seven and eleven minimal smooth completions of $G/H$ to consider (depending on $n$), up to a $G$-equivariant automorphism of the dense open orbit $G/H$.
-Moreover, the underlying $G$-varieties are not all projective, which makes the question of the effectiveness of the Galois descent non-trivial in this case.
-Therefore, to prevent this article from becoming too lengthy, we chose not to treat the case where $H$ is a cyclic subgroup of $G$. \end{remark}
+\begin{remark} In \cite{Mou23}, using similar techniques, Moulin determined the real forms of the minimal smooth completions when $H$ is conjugate to $A_n$.
+In this case the group $\Aut_{\C}^{G}(G/H)$ is infinite (see Lemma~\ref{lem:N(H)/H}) and, for each $n \geq 1$, there are between seven and eleven minimal smooth completions of $G/H$ to consider (depending on $n$), up to a $G$-equivariant automorphism of the dense open orbit $G/H$.
+Moreover, the underlying $G$-varieties are not all projective, which makes the question of the effectiveness of the Galois descent non-trivial in this case. \end{remark}

 More precise information about which equivariant real structures on $X_0=G/H$ extend to the minimal smooth completion $X_0 \hookrightarrow X$, possibly after conjugating by an element of $\Aut_{\C}^{G}(X_0)$ in the case $H=D_4$, is given in the table below.